William C. Shiel Jr., MD, FACP, FACR

 - Some children with Kawasaki's disease suffer damage to the coronary arteries.

-What is Kawasaki's disease, and how is it diagnosed?
+What is Kawasaki's disease, and how do doctors diagnose it?

 Kawasaki's disease is an uncommon illness in children that is characterized by high fever of at least five days' duration together with at least four of the following five findings: